Asking Questions and Finding Answers

 - Group support of the co-learning process

-These 4 components capture the 4 essential parts of the Action Learning process.
-They are needed to be kept in mind throughout the activity.
+The abovementioned components capture the 4 essential parts of the Action Learning process.
+Participants need to keep them in mind throughout the activity.

-When the problems and issues have been established for the group to address, the group needs to determine the goals or endpoints.
+The process should start with establishing problems and issues for the group to address.
+After that, the group needs to determine the goals or endpoints.

 Once the goals have been established the action set team can begin working on the action strategies.
-Like all of the stages and processes of Action Learning the strategies are developed through reflective inquiry and dialogue between the members of the team.
+The strategies developed through reflective inquiry and dialogue between the members of the team.
+Similarly to all of the stages and processes of Action Learning.

-Between the Action Learning sessions, the group members collect information and implement the strategies that have been developed throughout the process.
-This cycle is repeated as long as the Action set believes that there are problems that still need to be resolved.
+Between the learning sessions, the group members collect information and implement the strategies that have been developed throughout the process.
+This cycle is repeated as long as the Action set believes that there are problems that still need resolving.

 2030 Builders and Action Learning

-At 2030 Builders, we agree with Revin that learning needs to be combined with action in order to be meaningful and productive.
+At 2030 Builders, we agree with Revin that, in order to be meaningful and productive, learning needs to combine with action.
 That is why throughout our program we incorporate gamification to increase user involvement.

 Our program and courses create a positive environment that combines co-creation and gamification.
 This serves to keep people engaged in developing solutions to their sustainability problems for their businesses, communities, and society.